 The 2018 Battle of Riga not only saw some of the most gruelling functional challenges youâre ever likely to find, but they also threw in a section where you hammer out 100 calories on an assault bike before jumping into a pool for a max length swim.
 As functional workouts go, it doesnât get more varied than that.

 Qualifiers take place over two weeks in April and May, with athlete classes covering elites, sport, over 35s (men) and over 40s (men) â the elites battling it out for a âŹ6,500 prize pot across the three best athletes in each gender group.

 Fancy trying out the workouts from the 2018 event?
 Then you can find each of the six WODs, including the swim, on the event website.

-The Berlin event is the final part of a 13-city series that sees individuals and teams competing for the opportunity to be best across all of them.
-The concept is beautifully simple, with participants running for 1km before completing a functional workout, repeating the format eight times with a different functional section until finally crossing the finish line.
-So, unlike some of the other competitions, the idea is that youâre in with a chance whether youâre a CrossFitter, a cyclist, a runner or anything else that might make you fit.
+Previous formats have seen participants running for 1km before completing a functional workout, repeating the format eight times with a different functional section until finally crossing the finish line.
+So, unlike some of the other competitions out there, the idea is that youâre in with a chance whether youâre a CrossFitter, a cyclist, a runner or anything else that might make you fit.

 Where: Cape Town, South Africa (there are other international events in the series)

 The Tribal Clash event series takes place in five locations around the world, with the Cape Town event acting as the final of the series.
 Every one of them takes place next to the sea, which may give you some indication as to a general theme you might find with the competitions â that and the fact most of the pictures seem to feature a fair amount of water.